mayasharma2110/Name-the-element/README.md

 * [GitHub](https://github.com/) - used to store the current and previous versions of the code.
 It was also used to host the live website through GitHub Pages.

-* [Google Fonts](https://fonts.google.com/) - used to import the Roboto Slab and Montserrat font families that are used throughout the website.

-* [Font Awesome](https://fontawesome.com/) - used to display the social media icons in the footer of each page.

 * [Balsamiq Wireframes](https://balsamiq.com/wireframes/) - used to create the wireframes for the website.

 * [Tinypng](https://tinypng.com/) - used to compress the images so they loaded quicker on the website.